Singleton, New South Wales: Climate

-Singleton experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal); with hot summers and mild winters; and with a moderately low precipitation amount of 652.7 millimetres (25.71 in).
+Singleton experiences a humid subtropical climate (Köppen: Cfa, Trewartha: Cfal), with hot summers and mild winters, and with a moderately low precipitation amount of 652.7 millimetres (25.71 in).
 Precipitation is more abundant during the summer, as the town is affected by foehn winds during winter and spring.
-The highest temperature recorded at Singleton was 43.6 °C (110.5 °F) on the 15th of January 2001; the lowest recorded was -4.2 °C (24.4 °F) on the 16th of August 1994.
+The highest temperature recorded at Singleton was 43.6 °C (110.5 °F) on 15 January 2001; the lowest recorded was –4.2 °C (24.4 °F) on 16 August 1994.

 Transport

 The town is located at the junction of the New England Highway and Putty Road.
 The Golden Highway branches northwest from the New England Highway ten kilometres south of Singleton.
+Construction of a bypass of the New England Highway commenced in July 2024.

-Singleton is also served by local and long-distance rail services.
-Singleton railway station on the Main Northern railway line is located at the southern end of the town center.
-There are also bus services, both intercity and local.
-A bypass for the New England Highway is planned to divert traffic from Singleton, more than 26,000 vehicles travel through Singleton daily, the environmental assessment and concept design are open to public feedback in 2019.
+Singleton is served by local and long-distance NSW TrainLink rail services.
+Singleton railway station on the Main Northern railway line is located at the southern end of the town centre.
+There are also local CDC NSW bus services.